-The discipline system of the college is designed to promote individual student development and to uphold the community standards of conduct that are necessary to create and sustain a social and educational environment that supports the academic mission of the college.
+The discipline process at the college is designed to promote individual student development and to uphold the community standards of conduct that are necessary to create and sustain a social and educational environment that supports the academic mission of the college.

-The campus discipline process is an administrative, rather than a legal process.
+The College’s discipline process is administrative in nature, rather than a legal process.
 In making determinations of responsibility, the standard of proof that is used in campus disciplinary proceedings is “… what is “more probable than not” (aka preponderance of evidence).
-This standard of proof is more similar to the one used in ‘civil’ than in ‘criminal’ proceedings.”
-Procedures are fair, respectful of student rights, and applied equally and consistently.
+This standard of proof closely aligns with the one used in ‘civil’ proceedings rather than what is used in ‘criminal’ proceedings.”
+Established procedures are implements with consideration of due process, respectful of student rights, and applied equally and consistently.

-The Office of Community Standards follows the campus email policy which states that email is the college’s primary means of communication between students, faculty, and staff.
-Disciplinary paperwork and notifications will be sent to the student’s official Purchase email account.
+The Office of Community Standards follows the campus email policy which states that a student’s Purchase email is the college’s primary means of communication between students, faculty, and staff.
+Disciplinary notices and information will be sent to the student’s official Purchase College email account.
 Students are responsible for the consequences of not reading communications sent to their account in a timely manner.